The Doorway (film)

-The Doorway is a 2000 American-Irish film.
-It was made at Roger Corman's studios in Ireland Concorde Anois.
+The Doorway is a 2000 American-Irish supernatural horror film.
+It was made at Roger Corman's studio Concorde Anois in Ireland.

 Plot

 Four college students occupying the old Van Buren mansion are menaced by demons who've escaped hell through a concealed doorway in the house.
 To combat the dark forces, the students solicit help from Professor Lamont (Scheider), an expert on the paranormal.
 Written and directed by Michael B. Druxman.